zoccoler/metroid/README.md

 Open Anaconda Prompt or a Terminal (in Linux) and type (you may replace "metroid_env" by another name for your local environment):

-`conda create -n metroid_env python=3.6 numpy matplotlib scikit-image==0.15.0 scipy scikit-learn statsmodels ipywidgets`
+`conda create -n metroid_env python=3.6`

 When conda asks you to proceed, type `y` or `yes`.
 `conda command not found`?
 You should [add anaconda to your path](https://askubuntu.com/questions/908827/variable-path-issue-conda-command-not-found).

 Done!
 Your environment is now set up!
-Now let's activate it by typing the following:
+Let's activate it by typing the following:

 `conda activate metroid_env`

 (remember, if you chose a different name, you should replace `metroid_env` by your environment's name) You should see your environment's name now in front of each new line.
 Then type:
+`conda install -r requirements.txt`
-`jupyter nbextension enable --py widgetsnbextension --sys-prefix`
+`jupyter nbextension enable --user --py widgetsnbextension --sys-prefix`

+To launch the notebooks, type:

+`jupyter notebook`

 #### Cloning/Downloading Metroid Repository